pokerkick/TodoMVC----CoffeeScript-VueJS/readme.md

 >Vue.js is one of many MV* libraries, specifically targeting web interfaces.
 Vue focuses on a data-centric approach, with nesting view components.

+>Furthermore, this particular example will be using gulpjs, webkit, and Firebase as additional parts to the overall sum.
+I, pokerkick, may fork off a version to use these so that the master branch can stay as close to base Todo examples as possible.

 ##Credit

 This TodoMVC application was created by {Christopher Wallace},